robbtraister/fusion/documentation/API.md

 Render the specified page/rendering/template/chain/feature by id as HTML.
 If generating a page/rendering/template, the result will be wrapped in the appropriate output-type and is suitable as a complete webpage.
 If generating a chain/feature, the containing page/rendering/template must be specified, and the resultant HTML will be only the chain/feature requested, with no other wrapping.

-To render with global content, use a POST request with the global content supplied as the body of the request.
+To render with global content, use a POST request where the body of the request contains a JSON object with top-level `content` property.

 ## Resolver